Common Diagnoses We Treat:

 The first thing your doctor will do if you have a balance problem is determine if another health condition or a medication is to blame.
-If so, your doctor will treat the condition, suggest a different medication, or in many cases, refer you to one of our balance disorder experts here at Impact.
+If so, your doctor will treat the condition, suggest a different medication, or in many cases, refer you to one of our balance disorder experts here at Fast Track Physical Therapy.

 Education is Therapy

 The most important part of treating a balance disorder is understanding your diagnosis, the cause of the problem, and how to manage it.
 That’s why we place great emphasis on patient education and coordination of care with your referring physician.